sdiehl/wiwinwlh/tutorial.md

 Now let's make things not so simple.
-Turning on ``UndecidableInstances`` loosens the constraint on context reduction can only allow constraints of the class to become structural smaller than it's head.
+Turning on ``UndecidableInstances`` loosens the constraint on context reduction can only allow constraints of the class to become structural smaller than its head.
 As a result implicit computation can now occur *within in the type class instance search*.
 Combined with a type-level representation of Peano numbers we find that we can encode basic arithmetic at the type-level.